 General Distillery Tour Bourbon Tasting

 - Maker’s White (which is basically moonshine or “white dog”)

 - Regular Maker’s Mark (the kind you can buy anywhere)

-- Maker’s 46 (which is made by inserting seasoned French Oak staves into the whiskey barrels to add additional rich flavor)
+- Maker’s 46 (which is made by inserting seasoned French Oak staves into the bourbon barrels to add additional rich flavor)

-- Maker’s Cask Strength (whiskey derived from a single barrel and my favorite of the 4).
+- Maker’s Cask Strength (bourbon derived from a single barrel and my favorite of the 4).